openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

        ...
     </script>

-For this example, imagine that someone set the course name as shown here.
+For this example, imagine that someone uses Studio to set the course name as shown here.

 .. code-block:: mako